-Pursuant to the 1995 Stock Option Plan, options are exercisable during the period specified in each option agreement or certificate; provided, however, that no option is exercisable later than ten years from the date the option is granted.
-Options generally have been exercisable over a period of ten years from the grant date and vested in equal installments over a four or five year period of service with the Company as an employee.
+Pursuant to the 1995 stock option plan, options are exercisable during the period specified in each option agreement or certificate; provided, however, that no option is exercisable later than ten years from the date the option is granted.
+Options generally have been exercisable over a period of ten years from the grant date and vested in equal installments over a four or five year period of service with us as an employee.
 A change in control generally accelerates the vesting of options granted to employees and some of the options vest upon the achievement of specific business goals or objectives.
-An option generally must be exercised within 12 months of a holder ceasing to be involved with the Company as an employee, director or consultant as a result of death and within three months if the cessation is for other reasons; however, these periods can be extended by decision of the Board (other than in the case of an ISO).
+An option generally must be exercised within 12 months of a holder ceasing to be involved as our employee, director or consultant as a result of death and within three months if the cessation is for other reasons; however, these periods can be extended by decision of the Board (other than in the case of an ISO).
 Shares of common stock subject to forfeited or terminated options again become available for option awards.
-The Board may, subject to certain restrictions in the 1995 Stock Option Plan (and, in the case of an ISO, in Section 422 of the Code), extend or accelerate the vesting or exercisability of an option or waive restrictions in an option agreement or certificate.
+The Board may, subject to certain restrictions in the 1995 stock option plan (and, in the case of an ISO, in Section 422 of the Code), extend or accelerate the vesting or exercisability of an option or waive restrictions in an option agreement or certificate.

-The 1995 Stock Option Plan provides that the total number of shares covered by the 1995 Stock Option Plan, the number of shares covered by each option, and the exercise price per share under each option will be proportionately adjusted in the event of a recapitalization, stock split, dividend, or a similar transaction.
+The 1995 stock option plan provides that the total number of shares covered by the 1995 stock option plan, the number of shares covered by each option, and the exercise price per share under each option will be proportionately adjusted in the event of a recapitalization, stock split, dividend, or a similar transaction.

 No grant of any option will constitute realized taxable income to the grantee.
 Upon exercise of a nonqualified option, the holder will recognize ordinary income in an amount equal to the excess of the fair market value of the stock received over the exercise price paid therefor and the tax basis in any shares of common stock received pursuant to the exercise of such option will be equal to the fair market value of the shares on the exercise date if the exercise price is paid in cash.
-The Company will generally have a deduction in parity with the amount realized by the holder.
-The Company has the right to deduct and withhold applicable taxes relating to taxable income realized by the holder upon exercise of a nonqualified option and may withhold cash, shares or any combination in order to satisfy or secure its withholding tax obligation.
-An ISO is not subject to taxation as income to the employee at the date of grant or exercise and the Company does not get a business deduction as to an ISO; provided, the stock is not sold within two years after the ISO was granted and one year after the ISO was exercised.
+We will generally have a deduction in parity with the amount realized by the holder.
+We have the right to deduct and withhold applicable taxes relating to taxable income realized by the holder upon exercise of a nonqualified option and may withhold cash, shares or any combination in order to satisfy or secure its withholding tax obligation.
+An ISO is not subject to taxation as income to the employee at the date of grant or exercise and we do not get a business deduction as to an ISO; provided, the stock is not sold within two years after the ISO was granted and one year after the ISO was exercised.
 The ISO is effectively taxed at capital gain rates upon the sale of the stock by the employee.
-However, if the stock acquired upon exercise of an ISO is sold within two years of the ISO grant date or one year exercise of the date, then it is taxed the same as a Nonqualified Option.
+However, if the stock acquired upon exercise of an ISO is sold within two years of the ISO grant date or one year exercise of the date, then it is taxed the same as a nonqualified option.
 Upon the exercise of an ISO, the difference between the value of the stock and the exercise price is recognized as a preference item for alternative minimum tax purposes.